 - Wired or Wireless: It’s best to use a wired or wireless Internet connection, if you can.
 Many courses deliver content in a variety of multimedia formats, including video streaming for lectures, so the higher the speed, the better.
 Generally, a minimum 5.0 Mbps download and 1.0 Mbps upload speed will handle most UBC learning technologies.

 - Mobile Hotspots: If you are in cellular range and have a data plan for your phone, you may be able to use your phone to provide Internet access to your computer.
 Read about using mobile hotspots for Apple or Android devices, and check with your phone provider to understand how this may impact data and billing.

 Internet connection speed can be improved by closing the number of applications and browser windows or tabs you have open and turning off any video sharing.

 ResNet » Internet connections in all UBC student residences exceed the speed recommendations.

 Get help with access

-- If you have barriers to accessing online classes and exams, contact a UBC Vancouver Enrolment Services Advisor.
+- If you have financial barriers to accessing online classes and exams, contact a UBC Vancouver Enrolment Services Advisor.
 Together, you can review what resources are available based on your individual situation.
 Call 604 822 9836 or toll-free 1 877 272 1422.